suncoast-devs/handbook/lessons/cs-files-reading-and-writing/index.md

 var csvWriter = new CsvWriter(fileWriter, CultureInfo.InvariantCulture);
 ```

-This class takes two arguments, first the object, in our case the
+This class takes two arguments, first the object, in our case the `fileWriter`
-`fileWriter` where the information is going, and second some information on how
+where the information is going, and second some information on how to format
-to format various values.
-This `CultureInfo.InvariantCulture` indicates that we
+various values.
+This `CultureInfo.InvariantCulture` indicates that we do not
-do not want any specific formatting of strings or numbers in our file. (e.g.
+want any specific formatting of strings or numbers in our file (e.g. don't
-don't format numbers like `12000` as `12,000` or `12.000`)
+format numbers like `12000` as `12,000` or `12.000`).

 This object processes our list of numbers.